Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Introduction

-Whenever possible, I characterize convergence rates for coverage errors and expected diameters.
-It is especially important to know both rates, since consistency alone may not be very informative for inference on function $\varphi$.
-For instance, it may happen that the coverage error decreases slower than the confidence set shrinks, implying that larger sample sizes will be needed to achieve good coverage.
-I show that coverage errors of confidence sets are driven by the bias of the estimator.
+For confidence sets based on the concentration inequality, we characterize non-asymptotic rates of coverage errors and expected diameters explicitly.
+It is especially important to know both rates, since consistency alone may not be very informative for inference.
+For instance, the coverage error may decrease at a rate slower than the shrinking of the confidence set, requiring larger sample sizes to achieve good coverage.
+We show that the bias of the estimator, not the noise coming from the estimation of the operator, drives the coverage errors of our confidence sets.
+To the best of our knowledge, convergence rates for coverage errors have not been derived for the NPIV model or other ill-posed models considered in this paper.

-Constructed confidence sets have excellent statistical properties.
-Their expected diameters and coverage errors may decrease at polynomial rates.
-Convergence rates for coverage errors are new, and have not been previously discussed neither for the NPIV model, nor for other ill-posed models considered in this paper.
+As an alternative, we also study a more traditional bootstrap inference that relies on a non-trivial application of Gaussian and bootstrap coupling inequalities developed in a seminal series of papers, \cite{chernozhukov2014gaussian}, \cite{chernozhukov2016empirical}.
+To the best of our knowledge, our application of these coupling results to the nonparametric IV model and Tikhonov estimators is new.

-Though, the Tikhonov-regularized NPIV is the leading example, the inferential methods developed in this paper are valid in other ill-posed models.
-This includes functional regression models and the density deconvolution model.
-To the best of my knowledge, despite the existing extensive literature on $L_2$ results for the functional regression models, no uniform convergence rates or uniform inferential methods are currently available.
-I provide more detailed comparison to the existing literature below.
+Although the Tikhonov-regularized NPIV is the leading example, the inferential methods developed in this paper are valid for other ill-posed models, including functional regression models and the density deconvolution model.
+To the best of our knowledge, despite the extensive existing literature on $L_2$ results for the functional regression models, no uniform convergence rates or uniform inferential methods are currently available.
+Moreover, Tikhonov regularization plays a prominent role in the statistical learning theory.
+The inferential results obtained in this paper can also be applied in that setting.